- Academic Affairs

 - All participants are free to consult personal or legal advisors, at their own expense.
 Each participant may have one advisor of the participant’s choice present in meetings during the investigative process.
 The advisor is present as a support and may not speak for a participant during meetings.
 The schedule for the investigation will allow time for the participants to consult with and obtain advice from personal and legal advisors.

-- Records of the investigation, including copies of evidence and related communications, are confidential and shall be kept secure in the office of the EEO/AA Director.
+- Records of the investigation, including copies of evidence and related communications, are confidential and shall be kept secure in the office of the Executive Director, Diversity and Inclusion.

 - The investigation will be completed as expeditiously as possible, generally within a period of sixty (60) calendar days from receipt of the complaint unless circumstances warrant a longer period.